phoenhix/CHIP-SDK/README.md

 4. Git clone https://github.com/NextThingCo/CHIP-SDK

 #### Start up the Virtual Machine
-In a shell on the host type to following to start up the virtula machine:
+In a shell on the host type to following to start up the virtual machine:

     cd CHIP-SDK/vagrant
     vagrant up